Tixit/Gem.js/README.md

 * Using non-standard pseudoclasses within the pseudoclass style definition

 Note that, while the list of built-in pseudoclasses is currently short, all standard pseudoclasses can be defined *except* the ":visited" pseudoclass, because the necessary information is not available via javascript (a browser "security" policy).

+### Default style

+Blocks.js unifies the default styles of dom nodes.
+One of the major differences for `Block` objects is that the default `display` value is `inline-block`.
+So if you want a block to have "display: block" behavior, that must either be set in a style given to the block, or in a block's `defaultStyle`

 Decisions
 =========